-In addition the written to communications plan for spokespersons to access from within the company, spokespersons should have media training from the public relations professional.
+In addition to the written communications plan for spokespersons to access from within the company, spokespersons should have media training from the public relations professional.
 Reading the plan on paper and following through when speaking to a reporter can be difficult without proper training (Haddow, 2008).